Housing advice if you are 16 or 17

 I’m at risk of being homeless

-What you tell us will be confidential, and we will only pass it on if we think you are in danger.
+What you tell us will be confidential.
+We will only share it if we think you are at risk or in danger.

 Emergency help

-If you can’t go home and it’s the weekend or at night, the best thing to do is find a friend or relative you can stay with.
+If you cannot go home and it is the weekend or nighttime, try to stay with a friend or family member.

-In an emergency you can contact the East Sussex Emergency Duty Service on
+If there is an emergency, you can call the East Sussex Emergency Duty Service:

 • Telephone: 01273 335 905

-A social worker will phone you back and advise you what to do.
+A social worker will call you back and tell you what to do next.

-If you can’t return home or live with a family member
+If you cannot go home or live with family

 What if I choose to be looked after?

-• help accessing other services like the Substance Misuse Team
+• get other support, like the Substance Misuse Team

 Will I get benefits?

-You will not be entitled to Housing Benefit until you are 18 even if you are a lone parent or a young person with a disability.
+You will not get Housing Benefit until you are 18, even if you are:

 Where will I live if I choose to be looked after?